 27. Read them a story

 Everyone loves a good story, and you may be surprised at how attentive middle-grade students can be to a picture book.
-Pick an inspiring one such Dr. Seuss’s classic Oh, The Places You’ll Go! or an inventive one that most have never read, like Oliver Jeffers’ How to Catch a Star or Drew Daywalt and Adam Rex’s The Legend of Rock, Paper, Scissors.
+Pick an inspiring one such as Dr. Seuss’s classic Oh, The Places You’ll Go!, or an inventive one that most have never read, like Oliver Jeffers’ How to Catch a Star, or Drew Daywalt and Adam Rex’s The Legend of Rock, Paper, Scissors.

 28. Write in journals

 If you’ve been with students long enough, you’ll know if they keep regular journals.
 If the lesson ends early, consider asking your students to take them out and write a short passage about the day.
 It can include any good news or challenges they face.
 The goal is simple — get them thinking about and practicing how to put those thoughts on paper.
 Make this a routine to get the most out of it.

 For a great review activity, have students take turns sitting in the “hot seat.”
 Behind them, write a vocabulary word.
 The student in the hot seat can call on three of their classmates to give them clues about the word without saying it.
 This will keep the rest of the class engaged, even when they themselves aren’t on the seat!
 You can use this for a daily review, but it can also work well if you’ve been with students for the duration of one chapter or unit.

 For this game, create sticky-notes with vocabulary words, the names of fictional characters, science concepts, or any other relevant classroom topic.
 Have the students put the sticky-notes on their heads without looking at them.
 Their partners try to get the other student to guess what’s written on their card without saying it.

 31. Play ‘Pass the Chicken’